Oneness is the state of mind where you can live and extend genuine peace and compassion. There are two paths to oneness. Learn how to travel both.

 Step Three – Acceptance

-At this point, you will feel comfortable in helping and sharing.
+You should feel comfortable in helping and sharing with the other person.
 Do it.
 Don’t allow cultural or social barriers to building walls.
+Keep planting seeds filled with facts.
+Facts over come fear.

 Step Four – Convergence

-You notice that each of these steps requires you to make the changes not the other person.
+You notice that each of these steps requires you to make the changes, not the other person.
 This is a struggle in any society that perpetuates social and cultural barriers.
 Many cultures encourage social inequities and this the principal reason this process is so difficult.
-You’ll need to have the courage to go against the grain of the culture if you want to live in a society free from discrimination and prejudice.
+You must have the courage to go against the grain of the culture if you want to live in a society free from discrimination and prejudice.

 The Second Path ― A Direct Experience